-• Most patients in both surveys had been formally diagnosed with CIC or IBS-C by a healthcare provider, with approximately one-fourth of those participants having consulted a pharmacist; very few undiagnosed participants had ever spoken to a pharmacist regarding their symptoms (Figure 4)

-• Diagnosed participants with IBS-C were more likely to discuss symptoms with a pharmacist after consulting a healthcare provider (ie, medical doctor, physicians' assistant, nurse, or nurse practitioner [before, 10.4%; after, 13.9%). · Participants with diagnosed CIC and undiagnosed participants with IBS-C were equally likely to consult with a pharmacist before or after consulting a healthcare provider.
+- Most patients in both surveys had been formally diagnosed with CIC or IBS-C by a healthcare provider, with approximately one-fourth of those participants having consulted a pharmacist; very few undiagnosed participants had ever spoken to a pharmacist regarding their symptoms (Figure 4). - Diagnosed participants with IBS-C were more likely to discuss symptoms with a pharmacist after consulting a healthcare provider (ie, medical doctor, physicians' assistant, nurse, or nurse practitioner [before, 10.4%; after, 13.9%). - Participants with diagnosed CIC and undiagnosed participants with IBS-C were equally likely to consult with a pharmacist before or after consulting a healthcare provider.

-• A slightly higher percentage of males (CIC, 34.1%; IBS-C, 28.1%) consulted with their pharmacist compared to females (CIC, 22.9%; IBS-C, 21.0%; Figure 5).

-• In participants with IBS-C, the percentage of participants aged >50 years who consulted with their pharmacist was much less (14.6%) compared to those aged ≤50 years.
+- A slightly higher percentage of males (CIC, 34.1%; IBS-C, 28.1%) consulted with their pharmacist compared to females (CIC, 22.9%; IBS-C, 21.0%; Figure 5). - In participants with IBS-C, the percentage of participants aged >50 years who consulted with their pharmacist was much less (14.6%) compared to those aged \leq 50 years.

-Presented at AMCP Nexus 2020; October 20-23, 2020; Virtual Meeting
+Presented at the AMCP 2020 Annual Meeting; April 21-24, 2020; Houston, TX

-DISCUSSION
+DISCUSSION / CONCLUSIONS

-Results from BURDEN-CIC and BURDEN IBS-C reveal that individuals who are not formally diagnosed with CIC or IBS-C are not using pharmacists as a source of information for managing their symptoms, even though nearly half are using over-the-counter medications to treat their symptoms before consulting with a medical doctor, physical assistant, or nurse practitioner.
+Results from BURDEN-CIC and BURDEN IBS-C reveal that individuals with CIC or IBS-C who were not formally diagnosed are not using pharmacists as a source of information for managing their symptoms, even though nearly half of individuals with CIC or IBS-C are using over-the-counter medications to treat their symptoms before consulting a medical doctor / physician assistant / nurse practitioner.